 Rich as the modern cannabis scene is in gobshitery, many folks in the West still seem to believe ‘ganja’ is a catch-all term for any kind of cannabis.
 It very definitely isn’t.
 Ganja refers specifically to seedless or lightly seeded female inflorescences and the particular tropical domesticates used to produce them (colloquially, Sativas).

 Only in the late 1600s do we see the first references to a widespread custom of smoking ganja.
 The 1600s is likewise when available archaeological evidence suggests the sudden emergence of a chillum industry.
 Tobacco had rapidly taken hold in India in the early decades of the same century and seems to have been the catalyst for the habitual pot smoking with which the world is now familiar.
 By the late 1700s there appear the first paintings of mass smoke-ups and hookah-toking dreadlocked yogis.

-Based on references to well-known landmarks, a confident guess can be made that the Ānandakanda was composed at Srisailam, an important centre in the sacred geography of Shiva and now part of Andhra Pradesh.
-The compilers themselves were Naths, followers of syncretistic Shaiva traditions that fuse knowledge and practices from sources as diverse as Islam and Buddhism.
+Based on references to well-known landmarks, a confident guess can be made that the Ānandakanda was composed at Srisailam, an important centre in the sacred geography of Shiva in what is now Andhra Pradesh.
+The compilers themselves were Naths, followers of deeply esoteric, irrepressibly eclectic Shaiva traditions that fuse knowledge and practices from sources as diverse as Islam and Buddhism.

 The header image on the homepage is Dervish Receiving a Visitor, Bijapur, India c.
 1620.
 Shown is a local Sufi shrine of the Shattari Order.
 The ascetics with beards are dervishes or Sufis, without beards are yogis.

 *Though as far as I know both terms can also refer to red onions and other plants, and are the root of misleading claims such as that cannabis is prohibited in the ancient Indian ‘legal’ text the Manusmṛiti (‘Laws of Manu’).